nervosnetwork/ckb-auth/docs/tron.md

 # [Tron](../README.md)

-Tron's wallets or tools do not support standalone signature operations.
-Therefore, the officially provided SDK and `ckb-auth` are used here for comparative testing.
+Tron's wallets and tools do not support standalone signature operations.
+Therefore, we use the officially provided SDK and `ckb-auth` for comparative testing.
 [Official website](https://tronweb.network/)

 Tron's signature mechanism relies on secp256k1, which is also used by [Ethereum](./ethereum.md).

 ## TronWeb
-`TronWeb` is an official SDK provided by Tron, Source code on [GitHub](https://github.com/tronprotocol/tronweb).
-Inside the [`tools/tron`](../tools/tron/) directory, there is a simple signature demo.
-This demo generates a set of keys, sign a message with the private key from this set, and verifies the signature.
+`TronWeb` is the official SDK provided by Tron, with its source code available on [GitHub](https://github.com/tronprotocol/tronweb).
+Within the [`tools/tron`](../tools/tron/) directory, there is a straightforward signature demo.
+This demo generates a set of keys, signs a message with the private key from this set, and verifies the signature.

 The message is a 32-byte binary data, corresponding to the ckb signature message.

-The demo require `nodejs` and `tronweb` module.
+To run the demo, you will need `nodejs` and the `tronweb` module.
-- **Node.js**: The [Official website](https://nodejs.org/en).
-Download the appropriate binary package, extract it, and add the directory to your `PATH`.
+- **Node.js**: You can download the appropriate binary package from the [Official website](https://nodejs.org/en), extract it, and add the directory to your `PATH`.
-- To install 'tronweb' navigate to the directory [`tools/tron`](../tools/tron/) and run the command: `npm install tronweb`.
-(Note that for this command, This command may require proxy configuration.
-It will place the dependencies in the `node_modules` directory in the current location.)
+- To install 'tronweb', navigate to the directory [`tools/tron`](../tools/tron/) and run the command: `npm install tronweb`.
+(Please note that this command may require proxy configuration and will place the dependencies in the `node_modules` directory in the current location.)

-Run demo, after installing the dependencies.
+Once you've installed the dependencies, you can run the demo using this command:
 ```bash
 node main.js
 ```